 In May 2015 Mymetics started the MACIVIVA project, funded by the EU Horizon 2020 program to develop cold chain independent virosome based vaccines, with the HIV vaccine as pilot formulation.
 This project was successfully finished in November 2018 and Mymetics, though their consortium partners, was able to develop a GMP production line for a newly adjuvanted HIV vaccine candidate which is thermostable and in powder or tablet form formulations.
 These new formulations showed the maintenance of the structural integrity of the virosome and of the antigens and adjuvant, all on the same particle and good immunogenicity, while having been exposed to temperature fluctuations during storage.

-Mymetics is currently in the process of evaluating funding opportunities for taking the thermostable HIV vaccine candidates into clinical development.
+Mymetics is awaiting the results of the NIH project and if positive, will then evaluate funding opportunities for taking the thermostable HIV vaccine candidate into clinical development.

 1 Chin J. The AIDS Pandemic: the collision of epidemiology with political correctness.
 Oxford: Radcliffe Publishing (2007)